|

 - Linux version:

-programs.
-It unpacks into the current directory.
+data.
+It unpacks into the environ/* directory.

-- environ_docs-1.4.tgz
+- environ_docs-1.10.tgz

 contains the documentation.
 It unpacks into the